SaxonShang/LUGUAN2/README.md

 This manual provides an overview of the *LUGUAN Keyboard* functions, making it easy to navigate and customize your sound.
 Enjoy your music creation! 🎵

 ---

-## 5. Additional Notes

-- **Task Execution Testing:**
-  Worst-case scenarios for each task are documented in the source (refer to `testfunc.h`) to ensure all tasks meet their deadlines.

-- **Priority Adjustments:**
-  If tasks do not perform as expected (e.g., missed data in DecodeTask or display lags), consult the established priority order and synchronization mechanisms.

-- **Extensibility:**
-  With the current CPU utilisation at 87%, there is headroom for additional features.
-Any enhancements must preserve core functionality and allow restoration via the user interface or system reset.

-- **Timing Analysis Recap:**
-  Detailed timing measurements indicate that while BackgroundCalcTask is the most demanding—especially under extreme worst-case conditions (e.g., 48 keys pressed across 4 boards)—such scenarios are rare.
-A more typical worst-case (all keys pressed on one board with minimal effects enabled) results in 68.2% CPU usage for that task, contributing to an overall CPU load of 87%.

-- **CAN_TX Timing Consideration:**
-  Timing for CAN_TX was measured both with and without the physical propagation delay (minimum 0.7ms).
-The values excluding the propagation delay are used in final CPU utilisation calculations.

-- **Reordering Task Priorities:**
-  Based on the analysis, tasks are prioritized (from highest to lowest) as follows:
-  **ScanKeysTask (6) > DecodeTask (5) > BackgroundCalcTask (4) > CAN_TX_Task (3) > DisplayUpdateTask (2) > ScanJoystickTask (1)**
-  Correct priority settings are crucial for ensuring timely execution and system stability.

----